aniruddh-mishra/synthetic-traffic-generation/README.md

 git clone https://codeberg.org/Inventor853/synthetic-traffic-generation.git --depth 1
 ```

-After creating the folder you `synthetic-traffic-generation` you will want to go into the repository to complete the installation:
+After cloning the folder `synthetic-traffic-generation`, you will want to go into the repository to complete the installation:

 ```bash
 cd synthetic-traffic-generation